AlexGaiser/http_lib/ReadMe.md

 ## Description

-The purpose of this repository is to create a basic http client starting from as low a level as possible in Node.js
+The purpose of this repository is to create a basic http client at low a level as possible in Node.js

 Because of the way Node.js has been designed, there is a limit to how low we can go in this implementation.
 Some features (such as opening a TCP connection) are natively implemented in C/C++.
 This project is an exercise in creating an HTTP client starting at as low a level as possible in Node, relying on as few of the native Node.js abstractions as possible.

 This is strictly an academic exercise for the purpose of understanding how Node works under the hood and how many of the abstractions we take for granted when making HTTP network calls actually work.

+In addition, this is an exercise in creating an easy-to-use HTTP client.
+The client interface takes inspiration from Axios.

-In Reality, Node.js implements a large part of the low-level logic related to HTTP in C/C++ code.
+In reality, Node.js implements a large part of the low-level logic related to HTTP in C/C++ code.

 ## Requirements:

 To create an HTTP request the client must:

+1. Take a user's configuration
+2. Use that configuration to create the HTTP headers
+3. Handle user's search parameters
+4. Format the HTTP request body
-1. Open a TCP connection to the correct address and port
+5. Open a TCP connection to the correct address and port
-2. Send the properly formatted data
+6. Send the properly formatted HTTP request
-3. Receive the response from the target HTTP server
+7. Receive the response from the target HTTP server
-4. Close the connection (For MVP+ we may add keep-alive mechanism)

-## HTTP Request Details
+8. Close the connection when the server is done sending data

 ### Request syntax